 Configuring a View Resolver

-We would have our jsp’s in /WEB-INF/jsp/.
-We would need to configure the view resolver with the prefix and suffix.
+Our jsps would be under /WEB-INF/jsp/.
+The view resolver would need to be configured with the prefix and suffix.

 spring.mvc.view.prefix=/WEB-INF/jsp/